xnart/yt-video-blocker/README.md

 ---

-Also, feel free to use regular expressions.~~
+Also, feel free to use regular expressions</del>